TarekRaafat/eleva-router/docs/index.md

   Ensure you call `app.router.destroy()` when your application shuts down.
 Check for duplicate router instances.

 - **Router Startup Failures:**
   Check the browser console for specific error messages.
-Ensure the container element exists when the router starts.
+Ensure the layout element exists when the router starts.

 - **Hash Mode Issues:**
   In hash mode, ensure you're not manually manipulating `window.location.hash` outside of the router's navigation methods.